ama-team/voxengine-scenario-framework/README.md

     onAbortTimeout: function (previousState, hints, cancellationToken, error) {

     },
-    // runs if state timeout has been set (that's is not true by default)
-    onTimeout: function() {

-    },
-    // values that equal to false or lesser than zero are treated as 'no timeout'
+    // values equal to false or lesser than zero are treated as 'no timeout'
-    // milliseconds is used as time unit
+    // millisecond is used as time unit
     timeouts: {
         // useful to cancel long dials automatically
         transition: 45 * 1000,